LongBaoCoder2/doc2quizz/features.md

 # Features:

+- [] **Supported Documents**: Initially, this project is only supported PDF format.
+We will development to add more document format.
 - [] **Personal concept**
 - [] **User custom**: Allow users to choose their subject of focus for quiz generation..
   - Give user 2 options: _Generate based on full documents_ or _Specify a topic_.